-The River Knoll project (the "Preferred Project" or "River Knoll"), is proposed to be 169 market-rate rental units plus 19 affordable rental units, as mandated by Article VI of the Town of Ossining's zoning code, for a total of 188 units of multi-family housing on the site of Stony Lodge Hospital - a child and adolescent psychiatric center.
+The River Knoll project ("Proposed Project" or "River Knoll"), is proposed to be 169 market-rate rental units plus 19 affordable rental units, as mandated by Article VI of the Town of Ossining's zoning code, for a total of 188 units of multi-family housing on the site of Stony Lodge Hospital - a child and adolescent psychiatric center.
 The hospital has been closed for many years, and is practically speaking, now defunct for this purpose.

-River Knoll is proposed to repurpose the property from an institutional use to a residential use.
+The proposed River Knoll is proposed to repurpose the property from an institutional use to a residential use.
 Using an architectural design that uses Hudson Valley vernacular, River Knoll is proposed to be clustered in the center of the 18-acre site, with large green buffers around the perimeter of the site to buffer its adjacent neighbors.
-In doing so, the property would maintain a certain amount of permanent open space in perpetuity.
+In doing so, the property would maintain permanent open space totaling approximately 14 acres (78% of site) in perpetuity.